 It has over 40 meters height and the top of the tower offers beautiful views.
 Just bear in mind there is no elevator and you will have to climb 230 steps.

 Torre Guinigi’s ticket price: €6 standard; €4 reduced.
 Further information here.

 The Palazzo Pfanner was initially built by the Moriconi family, who were important merchants of the 17th century.

 Shortly afterwards, they were forced to sell their property due to financial problems.
 Another local family, the Cotroni, who had just won a nobility title and wanted to show off, bought off them and expanded it.
 However, none of this explains the name of the palace, does it?

 The Pfanner family came into the story only in the 19th century, when an Austrian brewer named Felix Pfanner bought the palace.
 He opened the Pfanner Brewery, the first of its kind in Lucca and one of the first in Italy.
-The old beer garden and the other facilities of the brewery were closed mid-1900s and currently hosts an exhibition of traditional 18th century costumes from noble families in the interior of the Palazzo Pfaner, though the greatest treasure is on the outside.
+The old beer garden and the other facilities of the brewery were closed mid-1900s and currently hosts an exhibition of traditional 18th century costumes from noble families in the interior of the Palazzo Pfanner.
+But the greatest treasure is on the outside.
 The wonderful garden has many artworks, including a collection of baroque statues portraying gods of the Roman mythology.

 Pallazzo Pfaner’s ticket price: